twitter/finatra/source/user-guide/testing/index.markdown

 #### N.B.:

-* You **MUST** extend from either `com.twitter.inject.IntegrationTest` directly or from a sub-class.
-We recommend using `com.twitter.inject.server.FeatureTest`.
+* You **MUST** extend from either [`c.t.inject.IntegrationTest`](https://github.com/twitter/finatra/blob/develop/inject/inject-core/src/test/scala/com/twitter/inject/IntegrationTest.scala) directly or from a sub-class.
+We recommend using [`c.t.inject.server.FeatureTest`](https://github.com/twitter/finatra/blob/develop/inject/inject-server/src/test/scala/com/twitter/inject/server/FeatureTest.scala).
 See more information on these test traits in the [Feature Tests](#feature-tests) section.
 * Prefer to define `@Bind` and `@Inject` variables before the server definition.
 * While we support the `com.google.inject.testing.fieldbinder.Bind` annotation, our integration does not currently support the `to` annotation field, e.g., `@Bind(to = classOf[T])`, therefore,
 * The type of the variable you annotate with `@Bind` must *exactly* match the type in the object graph you want to override.
 E.g., if you want to override an implementation bound to an interface with a mock or stub that implements the same interface, you should make sure to type the variable definition.
 For instance,